 However, when these things begin to happen more regularly, and are accompanied by problems with mobility, speech, and learning, it could be time to see a doctor to rule out something more serious.

 Dementia is an umbrella term for a collection of symptoms that impact how we think, feel, and remember.
-There are five main types of dementia that present similar symptoms which become progressively worse over time, making it difficult to diagnose. in the early stages.
+There are many different types of dementia that can present similar symptoms which may make it difficult to diagnose. in the early stages.

-The type of condition that you or a loved one is diagnosed with is likely to affect the speed with which the disease progresses, and they type of dementia care that they’ll require.
-However, other factors also come into play, such as overall health and medical conditions, healthy diet, activity levels, and the amounts of alcohol someone has drunk over the years.
+The type of condition that you or a loved one is diagnosed with is likely to affect the type of dementia care that’s required.
+However, other factors also come into play, such as overall health and medical conditions, healthy diet, activity levels, and the amount of alcohol someone has drunk over the years.

-This means it’d unlikely that two or more people will experience the same symptoms of dementia, or follow the same progression of the disease.
-However that doesn’t mean it’s impossible to raise the alarm and get help if something doesn’t seem right.
-In this guide we’ll introduce you to the most common types of dementia, and the signs and symptoms to look out for.
+This means it’s unlikely that two or more people will experience the same symptoms of dementia, or follow the same progression of the disease.
+However, it is still possible to raise the alarm and get help if something doesn’t seem right.
+In this guide, we’ll introduce you to the most common types of dementia, and where you can turn to for free advice and support.

 What are the 5 most common types of dementia?

-Alzheimer’s disease is one of the well-known forms of dementia, and for good reason.
+Alzheimer’s disease is one of the well-known causes of dementia, and for good reason.
 According to Dementia UK, it accounts for up to 60% of dementia diagnoses in the UK.
-The onset is usually very slow, making it difficult to determine if it’s present, at least in the early stages.
+The onset is usually very slow, which can make it difficult to determine in the early stages.

 - Difficulties in remembering names or recalling recent events